location-iq/locationiq-kotlin-client/docs/SearchApi.md

 //import locationiq.models.*

 val apiInstance = SearchApi()
-val q : kotlin.String = Empire state building // kotlin.String | Address to geocode
+val q : kotlin.String = "Empire state building" // kotlin.String | Address to geocode
-val format : kotlin.String = json // kotlin.String | Format to geocode.
+val format : kotlin.String = "json" // kotlin.String | Format to geocode.
 Only JSON supported for SDKs
 val normalizecity : kotlin.Int = 1 // kotlin.Int | For responses with no city value in the address section, the next available element in this order - city_district, locality, town, borough, municipality, village, hamlet, quarter, neighbourhood - from the address section will be normalized to city.
 Defaults to 1 for SDKs. val addressdetails : kotlin.Int = 1 // kotlin.Int | Include a breakdown of the address into elements.
-Defaults to 0. val viewbox : kotlin.String = -132.84908,47.69382,-70.44674,30.82531 // kotlin.String | The preferred area to find search results.
+Defaults to 0. val viewbox : kotlin.String = "-132.84908,47.69382,-70.44674,30.82531" // kotlin.String | The preferred area to find search results.
 To restrict results to those within the viewbox, use along with the bounded option. val bounded : kotlin.Int = 1 // kotlin.Int | Restrict the results to only items contained with the viewbox val limit : kotlin.Int = 10 // kotlin.Int | Limit the number of returned results.
-Default is 10. val acceptLanguage : kotlin.String = en // kotlin.String | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
+Default is 10. val acceptLanguage : kotlin.String = "en" // kotlin.String | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
-To use native language for the response when available, use accept-language=native val countrycodes : kotlin.String = US // kotlin.String | Limit search to a list of countries. val namedetails : kotlin.Int = 1 // kotlin.Int | Include a list of alternative names in the results.
+To use native language for the response when available, use accept-language=native val countrycodes : kotlin.String = "us" // kotlin.String | Limit search to a list of countries. val namedetails : kotlin.Int = 1 // kotlin.Int | Include a list of alternative names in the results.
 These may include language variants, references, operator and brand. val dedupe : kotlin.Int = 1 // kotlin.Int | Sometimes you have several objects in OSM identifying the same place or object in reality.
 The simplest case is a street being split in many different OSM ways due to different characteristics.
 Nominatim will attempt to detect such duplicates and only return one match; this is controlled by the dedupe parameter which defaults to 1.
 Since the limit is, for reasons of efficiency, enforced before and not after de-duplicating, it is possible that de-duplicating leaves you with less results than requested. val extratags : kotlin.Int = 0 // kotlin.Int | Include additional information in the result if available, e.g. wikipedia link, opening hours.